OB-lab/James-et-al.-2023-MolecularEcology/README.md

 samples).
 X lanes were used.

 ##### A note on differences in this pipeline between populations
 The bioformatic processing of the datasets (natural populations and advancted recombinant populations) was conducted by different researchers at separate times.
 Extremely similar pipelines were used overall, with common programs used for all major steps, as is evidenced below.
-The few minor cleaning/processing steps where the piplines diverge or use different program reflect only personal tool preferences.
+The few minor cleaning/processing steps where the piplines diverge or use different programs reflects only personal tool preferences.

 ## Quality filtering
 We received forward and reverse files for each individual that had been cleaned by BGI to remove: barcode sequences, DNBseq adaptors, low quality reads (50% of quality scores <10), and reads containing >10% unidentified bases.

-Basic quality control reports were run for each file using ```FastQC``` [(Andrews, 2010)] (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+Basic quality control reports were run for each file using ```FastQC``` [(Andrews, 2010)](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 ```
 fastqc ind1_1.fq.gz